benmvp/slides/2018/ndcsydney/nav-react.md

 - **Next planet:** Mars
 - Let's be real, forms are hard
+  * Forms with validation are hard
-- And in React, it's no different
+  * And in React, it's no different
 - Forms are hard because, the requirements are always different
   * Form level errors
   * Form element level errors